griffithlab/civic-docs/docs/curating/evidence.rst

 Curating Evidence
 =================
 Evidence Items (EIDs) form the fundamental unit of the CIViC knowledgebase.
-EIDs derive structured clinical statements from peer reviewed, PubMed-indexed publications and American Society of Clinical Oncology (ASCO) abstracts, which act as Sources for Evidence Items.
+EIDs derive structured clinical statements from peer reviewed, PubMed-indexed publications and American Society of Clinical Oncology (ASCO) or American Society of Hematology (ASH) abstracts, which act as Sources for Evidence Items.
 EIDs link back to their sources.
 EIDs are hand-curated units of knowledge, and one evidence source may supply enough data to create multiple EIDs.
 EIDs are displayed throughout the CIViC application, for example as a summary (Figure 1) and as a data table row (Figure 3).

 .. figure:: /images/figures/evidence-summary_EID6568.png
    :alt: Screenshot of an Evidence Item